anonymousgrp/Awesome-Web-Development/CI&CD.md

 ###### Features:
 * Free for public open source projected on GitHub
 * As simple as signing up, adding a project, and you can begin testing
-* Bilingual support so your code runs smooth across all versions
 * Automated pull request verification
 * Works with Email, Slack, HipChat and others for easy notifications
-* Extended API and CMD tools for custom management

 ##### TeamCity
 TeamCity from Jetbrains is an intelligent CI server solution for software environments of all sizes.
 With an ample amount of features integrated specifically for developers, you will not be disappointed by the level of performance that TeamCity adds to your team.
 Built to support modern software stacks and platforms, you can get started within minutes using pre-built installers.